Ashley Jackson (artist): Career

-Ashley Jackson is also involved with the annual Walker Morris' calendar competition, which rases funds for the Martin House Children's Hospice.
+Ashley Jackson is also involved with the annual Walker Morris' calendar competition, which raises funds for the Martin House Children's Hospice.

 Honours

 Jackson was honoured as a Yorkshire Icon, recognising him as a uniquely important and inspirational person to the people of Yorkshire.
 In addition, in 2009, Yorkshire Bank introduced a debit card decorated with an original painting by Jackson to commemorate their 150th anniversary.
 Jackson praised the card by stating, "Customers will genuinely have a piece of Yorkshire in their pocket – representing Yorkshire and art wherever they use the card, be it New York, London or Newcastle."
 To convey his love for Yorkshire, he further added, "The greatest thing about it is Yorkshire, the county of Yorkshire, has helped me to where I am today."

 Books

 Jackson has also published a number of books about his technique and style.